urbLexa/PEDSO_MDPI/README.md

 # PEDSO_MDPI
-Model used for the publication in MDPI energies journal
+Model and scenarios used for the publication in MDPI energies journal for reusult credibility, accesability and suggestions